 What do hygiene coatings do?

 Hygiene coatings are not just a fancy word for paint; it works to help prevent bacteria and virus from collecting on porous surfaces.
 The paint has been designed and manufactures to stop bacteria from spreading.
-It helps to create a cleaner and safer environment for patients to be and for people to eat and make food in.
+Which means if you have bacteria on your hands or on a piece of equipment it is less likely to transfer to the walls or onto other people.
+It also helps to create a cleaner and safer environment for patients to be and for people to eat and make food in.

 What areas are most at risk?

 Some of the main surfaces that attract bacteria, fungi and microorganisms are walls, floors and doors.
 As some of the main places people come in contact with it’s no shock that these are the most contaminated, it becomes easy for these germs to travel from one person to another.
-Using specific hygiene coatings make them more resistant to these germs being able to travel.
+Using specific hygiene coatings, you are more likely to make them more resistant to these germs, which helps prevent them from being able to travel.

 How do bacterias and infections work?